alexandrevcalmon/IA-Generativa-360-Producao/README.md

 Simply open [Lovable](https://lovable.dev/projects/ea0a5826-ab18-457b-b87e-64fa1d1c6779) and click on Share -> Publish.

+## Required environment variables

+Two Supabase Edge functions create authentication users for companies and collaborators.
+These functions require the following environment variables:

+- `NEW_COMPANY_USER_DEFAULT_PASSWORD`
+- `NEW_COLLABORATOR_DEFAULT_PASSWORD`

+Make sure these variables are defined in your deployment environment.
+If they are missing, the Edge functions will return an error when attempting to create new users.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!